Medication Search - Spravato

 Seniors: The safety and effectiveness of this medication have not been determined for people over the age of 65.
 Seniors may be more sensitive to the effects of this medication and it is generally not recommended for people in this age group.

-What other drugs could interact with the Spravato medication?
+What other drugs could interact with Spravato?

 There may be an interaction between esketamine and any of the following: